NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2016-04-29-discourse-as-a-blog-comment-service-on-freebsd-without-docker.md

     $ /home/discourse/cron/server.sh

-To check if your Sidekiq instance and Thin server started successfuly or not:
+To check if your Sidekiq instance and Thin server started successfully or not:

     $ ps auxw | grep ruby
     discourse    2573   0.0 12.9 1163352 178056  -  S    Mon01AM  128:25.44 ruby22: sidekiq 4.0.2 discourse [0 of 25 busy] (ruby22)